ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

     a -> local_ b
     local_ a -> local_ b

+In all cases, the `local_` annotation means "local to the call site's surrounding region" , or equivalently "outer-local to the function's region".

-In argument positions, `local_` indicates that the function may be passed locally-allocated values.
-As always, the local_ keyword does not *require* a locally-allocated value, and you may pass global values to such functions.
+In argument positions, `local_` indicates that the function may be passed local values.
+As always, the `local_` keyword does not *require* a local value, and you may pass global values to such functions.
+(This is an example of the fact that global values can always be weakened to local ones.)
 In effect, a function of type `local_ a -> b` is a function accepting `a` and returning `b` that promises not to capture any reference to its argument.

-In return positions, `local_` indicates that the function may return locally-allocated values.
+In return positions, `local_` indicates that the function may return values that are local (See "Use `exclave_` to return a local value" below).
 A function of type `local_ a -> local_ b` promises not to capture any reference to its argument except possibly in its return value.

 A function with a local argument can be defined by annotating the argument as `local_`: